Dovletgeldi/small-projects-I-built/Basketball Scoreboard (JavaScript)/README.md

-Sure!
-Here is the updated `README.md` file with a "Try It Live" section:

----

 # Basketball Scoreboard Application

 This application is a digital scoreboard used to track scores for two teams: "HOME" and "GUEST".
 The interface allows users to increment and decrement the score using various buttons.